American School of Architecture Archive

 Information

-The American School refers to the imaginative school of design and practice that developed under the guidance of Bruce Goff, Herb Greene and others at the University of Oklahoma in the 1950s and ‘60s.
+The American School refers to the imaginative school of design and practice that developed under the guidance of Bruce Goff, Herb Greene, and others at the University of Oklahoma in the 1950s and ‘60s.
 Under the leadership of Bruce Goff (1904-82), Herb Greene (b.
 1929), Mendel Glickman (1895-1967), and many others, OU architecture and design faculty developed a curriculum that emphasized individual creativity, organic forms, and experimentation.

 University of Oklahoma Libraries and the Gibbs College of Architecture have collaborated to collect, preserve, and provide access to an expansive archive of primary source materials including architectural drawings, photographs, planning records, and models that document the legacy of the American School.
 The American School Archive is accessible to the public on the 5th Floor of Bizzell Memorial Library in Special Research Collections.